JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 The two main changes are a move from passive to active voice, and bullet points instead of a long sentence.
 You'll also note that I moved the result ("we can repurpose…") ahead of the cause ("because it...").
 This is an easier structure to follow.

-## Writer's Blocks Aren't Just for Fiction Writers
+## Writer's blocks aren't just for fiction writers

 Got writer's block?
 Trying to edit yourself but keep reverting back to the original?
 Not to worry - generations of writers have successfully dealt with these same issues with little more than these helpful tips (and alcohol, chain smoking and criminal behaviour):